xjmxmt/LUNA16/README.md

-# LUNA16_preprocessing
+# LUNA16
 code is in full_prep.py file

 PS. step12.py is optional

-part of results:
+part of results of preprocessing:
 --

 1. plot 3D silces